wp-plugins/wortify/readme.txt

 == Changelog ==

+* Reduced Amount of Cache Files Dramatically by finiting with prefix and suffix
 * Removed XOOPS Dependant Systems from protector
 * Removed XOOPS Dependant Systems from xortify client
 * Import Xortify Dependant Systems from protector